AWS Big Data Blog

 - In the AWS Management Console, search for AWS Glue.

-- In the navigation pane on the left, choose Jobs under the ETL
+- In the navigation pane on the left, choose Jobs under the Data Integration and ETL

-- Choose the IAM role that you created previously (GluePermissions).
+db2-job).
+Choose the IAM role that you created previously (

-- In the Script libraries and job parameters section, choose the location of your JDBC driver for Dependent jars path.
+- Open up the Advanced Properties list.
+In the Libraries section, enter the location of your JDBC driver for Dependent JARs path.

 Running the ETL job

-Now that you have created the job, the next step is to execute it as follows:
+Now that you have created the job, you can immediately run the job by clicking on the Run button on the job page.
+You can also execute it as follows:

 Setting up an ETL job for an SAP Sybase data source